Tamborine National Park

 Tamborine Mountain Road, Tamborine, Queensland 4270

-Towering 560 metres high, this park is a green oasis, offering glimpses of the Pacific Ocean and Gold Coast skyline to the east and national parks of the Scenic Rim to the west.
+Tamborine National Park, on Tamborine Mountain at 560 metres above sea level, offers glimpses of the Pacific Ocean and Gold Coast skyline to the east and national parks of the Scenic Rim to the west.
 The park includes Witches Falls (which in 1908 became Queensland's first national park) and Cedar Grove, The Knoll and Palm Grove sections.
 The mountain features basalt columns, cliffs, rocky outcrops, numerous waterfalls and lush rainforest.
 It is also home to the rare Albert's lyrebird and shining burrawang.

 Explore some of the park's nine walking tracks that lead to scenic views, beautiful waterfalls, forests of large red cedars and groves of tall piccabeen palms.
 At Curtis Falls, sit quietly in the early morning or late afternoon for a chance to spot a platypus.
 Enjoy a picnic at The Knoll or Witches Falls.
 Catch a glimpse of the near threatened Albert's lyrebird or hear it mimicking calls of other birds, particularly during the winter months.